 Take the prawns out of the pan and set aside.

-Cook for another minute and serve with buka stew.
-Plain okra stew can be enjoyed with any swallow of choice.
+Cook for another minute and serve with Buka stew.
+Plain okra soup can be enjoyed with any swallow of choice.

 That is it from me today, if you have other interesting ways you cook plain okra soup, do not hesitate to drop a line or two in the comment section.
 It would be nice to learn from you too.
 See you at my next post.